 Also called a pick 'em, a pick refers to a zero handicap with neither side in a contest favored.
 This is also sometimes referred to as even money.

-Steam refers to situation when betting odds move rapidly due to a high volume of bets in a short time.
-Steam does not necessarily reflect sharp money, and more often reflects inherent biases toward favorites and the herd instinct.
+Steam refers to a situation when betting odds move rapidly due to a high volume of bets in a short time.
+Steam does not necessarily reflect sharp money and, more often, reflects inherent biases toward favorites and the herd instinct.

 The Kelly Criterion is a betting system used to calculate how much to bet at any given time.
 With Kelly, bets are set based on a bettor’s perceived edge on the bet, proportional to the bettor’s bankroll.
 Wagering a specific portion of bankroll is also known as proportional betting.